Entra Sync

 We recommend avoiding situations where the same individual record is synchronized in both directions.

 It is possible to configure groups in a manner that results in an individual being synchronized in both directions by having them in multiple group sync configurations.
-In other words, the same user might be in a group that you have configured to push data from Rock into Azure and another group that you have configured to pull data from Azure into Rock.
+In other words, the same user might be in a group that you have configured to push data from Rock into Entra and another group that you have configured to pull data from Entra into Rock.
 We recommend that you avoid this situation, but there may be situations where you configure the sync this way intentionally.
 In that case, if you have configured the contact information sync, the data in Rock will become the “master record” because contact information is only synchronized in that direction.
-This will mean that changes you might make directly in Azure AD will be overwritten and you should make any changes to the individual’s contact information in Rock.
+This will mean that changes you might make directly in Entra will be overwritten and you should make any changes to the individual’s contact information in Rock.

 [Optional] Configure Single Sign On (SSO)